ama-gii/fastai_rest/ReadMe.md

 ---

-**ALternatify you can use Google Consle to deploy directly from Github**
+**Alternatify you can use Google Consle to deploy directly from Github**